Back To Top

 Consulting Previous Designs

 Prior to this initiative, Access Framingham had invested in some design work to update their brand identity moving forward.
-This was very helpful, as it gave me a great understanding of the direction they were looking to go in terms of incorporating their identity into the new website.
 The main materials I consulted were 2 ~20 page infographic reports and an asset folder of logos, icons, and the like.
+Below is an example of an updated logo.

 Problem: "What if we can't use gradients?"